groupvine/gv-doc/2-members/3_1-membersListsVsGroups.md

 | Email Feed            | Included in account's Email Feed*            | Has its own Email Feed (with own Visibility policy) |
 | Logo and color theme  | Included in account (so same logo & colors)* | Can have its own logo & color theme                 |

 * For Lists created within a specific sub-group, replace "acccount" with "sub-group".

-In general, if a set of members could potentially use a level of autonomy, such as being able to reply-all to the others (without also being able to reply-all to the entire account), then using a sub-group is recommended.

-On the other hand, to simply address a set of members within the same account (or sub-group if created within one) without the need for any autonomy, delegation, or policies different than the entire account (or sub-group), then a simple list is recommended.